MyNimrod/alx-backend-javascript/0x00-ES6_basic/README.md

 Using spread syntax, concatenate 2 arrays and each character of a string by modifying the function below.
 Your function body should be one line long.

+### 6-string-interpolation.js

+Rewrite the return statement to use a template literal so you can the substitute the variables you’ve defined.